chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-010-paul-schindler-on-jeopardy.md

 Then Schindler hit the jackpot--or at least the Daily Double, which was the $1,000 clue.
 At this point Schindler had $1,900 and he chose to bet $1,800, which paid off when he gave the correct response:

-> A. In celebrated speech, Patrick Henry reminded George III that Caesar and Charles I "had" these 2 men.
+> A. In a celebrated speech, Patrick Henry reminded George III that Caesar and Charles I "had" these 2 men.
 >
 > Q. Who are Brutus & Cromwell?